 "Chair" or "Director" means the academic head of an academic unit duly constituted by Senate and the Board and appointed according to the procedures herein.
+Any reference to "Chair" or "Director" shall be deemed to apply mutatis mutandis to all Department Chairs or School Directors.
+Where reference is to a "Graduate Director" this shall be specifically noted.

-"Collegial Chair" means the TUFA member elected to serve as the academic head of the School of Education or the Trent/ Fleming School of Nursing.
-The term "Chair," when used in reference to the Personnel Committee, Tenure/Permanency Committee or a Departmental Committee developing written standards for tenure or promotion in these schools, shall be understood to mean "Collegial Chair" as per VI.4.
+"Collegial Chair" means the TUFA member elected to serve as the chair of the personnel, and/or tenure committee, in the School of Education or the Trent/Fleming School of Nursing.
 Otherwise, the term "Chair" when used in reference to the School of Education and the Trent/Fleming School of Nursing, shall be understood to mean the Dean.

-"Days" where in the text of this Agreement reference is made to "days" this shall be interpreted as calendar days, but where reference is made to "working days" this shall be interpreted as working days.
+"Days" where in the text of this Agreement reference is made to "days" this shall be interpreted as calendar days, but where reference is made to "working days" this shall be interpreted as the days Monday through Friday, but excluding statutory holidays and any other days that the University is closed.

-"Dean" means the Dean of the relevant division of the Faculty of Arts & Science or the Dean of the School of Education or the Dean of the Trent Fleming School of Nursing or the chief academic administrative officer of any other faculty as may be duly constituted by Senate and the Board.
+"Dean" means the Dean of Humanities and Social Sciences, Dean of Science, Dean and Head of Trent University Durham or the Dean of the School of Education or the Dean of the Trent Fleming School of Nursing or the chief academic administrative officer of any other faculty as may be duly constituted by Senate and the Board.